jboonstra/biblesearch_api_docs/notes.md

 # Notes

 Notes are annotations you apply to selected Bible verses.
 Notes belong to users.
-All notes retrieved via API will also include the verses to which they refer.
+All notes retrieved via API will also include the verse references to which they refer.

 ## List